trungpq163/api-dlu/README.md

 ### performSyncScheduleFunctions

-Main function, it handle api :D
+The main function, it handles API :D

 -   `performSyncScheduleFunctions(idImport, yearImport, termImport, weekImport)`

--   You must pass value into `idImport` if not you will get nothing :(
+-   You must pass a value into `idImport` if not you will get nothing :(

--   yearImport, termImport, weekImport: default if you not pass value then it will get current value of (year, term, week).
+-   yearImport, termImport, weekImport: default if you don't pass value then it will get the current value of (year, term, week)

-for example:
+For example:

 ```ts
 const {